-6.4 Compliance against 3.4.a (Consultation with storage users)
+5.4 Compliance against 3.4.a

 Consultation with all users, including new entrants is an important aspect of helping to ensure that access is provided on a non-discriminatory basis.
 Although some SSOs consult with users on the provision of services there are significant areas of concern - particularly in that new entrants appear to have less input into any consultation process in comparison to companies affiliated to the SSO.
 The following points emerge: